Panevėžys: Coat of arms

-With the outbreak of World War I and the collapse of Russian oppression, most Lithuanian cities removed the symbols established by the Russian Empire and had returned to their historical coats of arms.
+With the outbreak of World War I and the collapse of Russian monarchy, most Lithuanian cities removed the symbols established by the Russian Empire and had returned to their historical coats of arms.
 At the beginning of the 1920s, two symbols were used in the coat of arms of Panevėžys in one field of a shield shape.
 At the top – two tied plant bundles, below them – a plough.
 Later, the žagrė was used instead of the plough.

-The use of city coats of arms resumed in the post-war years only in 1966, when the Republican Heraldry Commission was established under the Ministry of Culture.
+The use of city coats of arms resumed in the post-World War II years only in 1966, when the Republican Heraldry Commission was established under the Ministry of Culture.
 The standard of the coat of arms of Panevėžys was proposed to be made by the artist Arvydas Každailis.
 Thus another version of the coat of arms of the city of Panevėžys appeared: two crossed white bundles of linen were depicted in the upper red field, and a white stylized plough in the lower blue field.
 Later, after adjusting the colors, it was decided to leave this coat of arms to the Panevėžys District Municipality.

 The current coat of arms of the city of Panevėžys has been created taking into account the international practice of restoration of the historical coats of arms of the cities and the requirements of heraldry.
 The oldest coat of arms of the city was chosen to restore the coat of arms.
 The 1812 iconography of the seal was used as the best heraldically arranged on which a two-storey gates with an entrance opening on the first floor and two windows on the second floors are depicted.
 Above the gate – three towers, behind them, in the middle – a powerful tower.

 As the historical colors of the coat of arms are unknown, it was decided to use the most common colors and metals in the heraldry of Lithuanian cities: silver (white), red, and as auxiliary – black.
 The current coat of arms of Panevėžys is a red brick building in the silver panel field, symbolizing the city gate.
 The coat of arms of Panevėžys was approved by a presidential decree on 11 May 1993.
 The author of the current coat of arms of the city standard is Arvydas Každailis.